ipaleka/arrangeit/docs/installation.rst

   # install requirements
   $ sudo apt-get install python3-dev git gcc \
       libgirepository1.0-dev libcairo2-dev pkg-config gir1.2-gtk-3.0

   # change current directory to the one where you keep your projects
   $ cd ~/projects

-  # clone arrangeit repository (or you may download it as an compressed directory)
+  # clone arrangeit repository (or you may download it as a compressed directory)
   $ git clone https://github.com/ipaleka/arrangeit.git

-  # create a directory for the virtual environments if you don't have it already
+  # create directory for the virtual environments if you don't have it already
   $ mkdir venvs
   # create virtual environment for arrangeit
   $ python3 -m venv venvs/arrangeit